chris510/Palm-Clothing/README.md

 - Simulate frontend to backend store checkout using Stripe API
 - Aethetic UI Design of Home Page
 - Allows Users to dynamically add, remove, and change number of items in their cart
-- Optimizing Performance through React Hooks(useMemo, useCallback) and Code Splitting
+- Optimizing Performance through React Hooks(useMemo, useCallback) and code splitting

 ### Cart State Management using Context API

- Once a user logs in, they are able to view a visualization of their chart balance.
-They are also able to see general news, as well as stock/comapnies that they follow or own.
+Facebook released react hooks recently and I wanted to take a try to learn the new technology, especially a new way for state management without redux.
+This application uses the ContextAPI to wrap the whole application within a provider so that the data will flow through the entire app.
+I created a cart provider to manage a user's shopping cart in order to show the data in multiple places; the items through a dropdown menu as well as a cart checkout page .

 ```javascript
 interface ICart {
   hidden: boolean,